franneck94/Vscode-C-Cpp-Runner/README.md

 ## How to use

+At first you have to select a working directory where your C/C++ code is that you want to compile and run.
+In addition you can select to build the binary in debug or relase mode and, if your compiler is able to, you can choose between a in 32bit or 64bit build.
-By pressing the shortcut *ctrl+shift+r* and having at least one C/C++ file in your workspace you will get a quick pick menu to choose an appropiate task for compiling or running.
+Afterwards, you can press the shortcut *ctrl+shift+r* then you will get a quick pick menu to choose an appropiate task for compiling, running or cleaning the build in your selected folder.

+For example if you select a working directory with the name *vscode-test/folder1* and *debug-x64* mode, you will get the following tasks:

 ![TaskQuickBar](https://github.com/franneck94/Vscode-C-Cpp-Runner/blob/master/media/TaskQuickPick.png?raw=true)

-- Build Debug (Single File): This task will compile the currently opened C/C++ file with debug symbols into a binary.
-- Build Release (Single File): This task will compile the currently opened C/C++ file with full optimization  into a binary.
-- Build Debug (Folder): This task will compile all C/C++ files in the directory of the currently opened C/C++ file with debug symbols and will link them into a binary.
-- Build Release (Folder): This task will compile all C/C++ files in the directory of the currently opened C/C++ file with full optimization  and will link them into a binary.
+- Build: This task will compile all C/C++ files in the selected folder and will link them into a binary.
-- Execute Debug Program: This task will execute the debug binary.
-- Execute Release Program: This task will execute the release binary.
+- Run: This task will execute the binary.
-- Clean Debug Objects: This task will delete all obj files (*.o) for the debug build.
-- Clean Release Objects: This task will delete all obj files (*.o) for the release build.
+- Clean: This task will delete all obj files (*.o) for the build.

 ## Example

-By executing the task *Buid: Debug (Single File)* for the opened C file *main*.c, a binary will be generated.
-This binary will be called *main*Debug and will be stored in the *./build/debug/* path, relative to the *main*.c file.
-Afterwards, the task *Execute: Debug Program* is executed, such that the binary is run in vscode's terminal.
+The working directory *vscode-test/folder1* and *debug-x64* mode is selected at first.
+Then, the build task is executed.
+This task will create a build directory where the object files and the executable is created.
+After generating the executable the *run* task will execute the program.
+If you want to keep the build folder clean you can run the *clean* task, to remove all object files.

 ![ExampleGif](https://github.com/franneck94/Vscode-C-Cpp-Runner/blob/master/media/ExecuteTasks.gif?raw=true)